Strategic Research Development

 No, we don’t prepare budgets or upload documents.
 We work closely with principal investigators, sponsored program officers, and grant administrators in developing budgets and budget justifications, but we do not prepare proposal budgets.

-When should I contact the Proposal Development Office?
+When should I contact the Research Development Office?

 Dr. Robert Baker